lokbahadurchhetri/k8s-monitoring-with-prometheus/README.md

 In case of pod failure.
 A new pod will be created and the Azurefilestorage volume will be mounted to the new pod.

+we will need a storage account in Azure in same region and subnet on which the k8s-cluster exist.
+Then we can create a secret by using below command:
+# kubectl create secret generic azure-secret --from-literal=azurestorageaccountname=<...> --from-literal=azurestorageaccountkey=<...>

+This secret is later used to authenticate and mount the Azurefilestorage to the prometheus pod.

 Note : The above code is still in progress.
 (The alert manager is yet to be configured)